Healthy Muffin Recipes: Wheat Germ Muffins2013-08-08

 Buttermilk is perfect for making muffins.
 It makes the muffins tender.
 Of course you can use regular milk or a milk substitute like soy milk or almond milk (my favorite), but the buttermilk adds a great texture and flavor.

+I love the fact that this recipe uses honey to sweeten the muffins, and very little of it.
 White flour and white sugar are two items you might want to cut from your diet if you are looking to be healthier.
 Both are on every health professionals “Don’t Eat” list.
 That is because they have little nutritional value compared with other options and both cause spikes in blood sugar quite quickly.

 If you need diabetic recipes, this healthy muffin recipe should be of particular interest to you.
 You will probably still want to cut the amount of honey used in the recipe (depending on how sensitive you are to carbs), but you can see from the nutritional information above that these muffins only have 16.5 grams of carbohydrates each.
 That’s fairly low for a muffin.